rcampos1970/book-sorting-python/README.md

 ## Example
-In this case the Books.csv file is ordered by publication date, and the user chooses 1,1 (Author, Ascending)
+In this particular scenario, the dataset is organized in a structured manner within a file named "Books.csv," and it is sorted in a specific way, which is by the publication date of the books.
+The user has made a selection, specifying "1,1" which corresponds to sorting by "Author" in an ascending (ascending alphabetical order) fashion.
+On one side of the user interface, we have the original "Books.csv" file, which contains the unsorted data or the initial dataset.
+On the other side, we have a new file labeled "books_sorted.csv," which is the result of the sorting operation the user initiated.
 ![Alt Text](screenshot-1.jpeg)
 ![Alt Text](screenshot-2.jpeg)